tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:order is EMPTY; COMPLIANT if the value of dwc:order was found as a value at the rank of Order by the bdq:sourceAuthority; otherwise NOT_COMPLIANT
+EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:order is bdq:Empty; COMPLIANT if the value of dwc:order is found as a value at the rank of Order in the bdq:sourceAuthority; otherwise NOT_COMPLIANT

 ### Information Elements